ylanmuller/okta-querier/README.md

 - Add your read-only token into the `headers` variable
 - Adjust the `oktaDomain` variable to use your custom domain.

-Set it to be an executable with `chmod + x /path/to/utility`.
+Set it to be an executable with `chmod +x /path/to/utility`.

 You should be ready to use the utility!